jay8park/mahjong/README.md

 - accept.onclick
   - descr: accepts someones win and resets game state as well as display ending credits
   - call to server: reset

+Helper Functions
+- choose
+  - descr: decides what happens when you click a tile based on State
+  - param: tile name, id number
+- setButtons
+  - descr: changes buttons based on State
+  - param: state name

 ### Note:
 games.js calls newJoin in the very beginning